-In January 2018, Walgreens communicated with Friends of the Earth stating that the company had a goal to grow its organic product count by 50% in fiscal year ‘20 and another 50% in fiscal year ’21, taking the company to 20 items total.
+In January 2018, Walgreens communicated with Friends of the Earth stating that the company had a goal to grow its organic product offerings.

 Walgreens does not have a written, publicly available pollinator health policy for food and beverage supply chains that addresses the need to reduce use of pesticides of concern to pollinator and human health and to expand healthy, bee-friendly organic offerings.
 A strong policy would include shifting to least-toxic farming approaches in order to avoid regrettable substitution of one toxic pesticide with another.
 The ecological farming methods that underpin organic farming, integrated pest management and regenerative agriculture reduce farmers’ overall need for pesticides.